 - English Language (Compulsory): No special preparation.

-- Essay Paper: [Also mention the essay you wrote] Gave special emphasis to certain most likely areas for essay (Eg : women’s issues) while preparing for GS itself.
+- Essay Paper: [Also mention the essay you wrote] Gave special emphasis to certain most likely areas for the essay (Eg: women’s issues) while preparing for GS itself.
 No special study other than collecting ideas from available sources.
-(The Hindu’s Sunday Story (now redundant) is an example, yojana, kurukshetra, frontline etc for collecting points ).
-Practiced writing sample essays.
+(The Hindu’s Sunday Story (now redundant) is an example, Yojana, Kurukshetra, frontline etc for collecting points ).
+Practised writing sample essays.

-Organizing thought and presenting various dimensions of the topic are important for an essay.
+Organising thought and presenting various dimensions of the topic are important for an essay.
 So essay can’t be studied.
 It is a reflection of our ideas.
-I wrote on “Gross Domestic Happiness is as important as Gross Domestic Product” – gave a general idea on development perspectives, India’s growth path, major challenges in our progress, what to do etc.
+I wrote on “Gross Domestic Happiness is as important as Gross Domestic Product” – gave a general idea of development perspectives, India’s growth path, major challenges in our progress, what to do etc.

 Modern India: same as prelims

-World History: NCERT X (The Story of civilization Volume C- from Industrial revolution), NCERT XII (Modern world History: Arjun Dev)
+World History: NCERT Class X India and the Contemporary World 2, India and the Contemporary world 1 (The Story of civilisation Volume C- from Industrial Revolution), NCERT XII (Modern world History: Arjun Dev)

-Culture : Relevant portions from Ancient & Medieval NCERT + Spectrum Culture (selected reading) + website of centre for cultural research and training (selected points only) + current issues
+Culture: Relevant portions from Ancient & Medieval NCERT + Spectrum’s Facets of Indian Culture Paperback (selected reading) + website of Centre for Cultural Research and Training (selected points only) + current issues

-Sociology – XI, XII NCERT + Current issues+ Institute notes for select topics
+Sociology – NCERT Introducing Sociology Textbook for Class XI, Class XII NCERT Social Change and Development in India, Class XII NCERT (Indian Society Textbook in Sociology) + Current issues+ Institute notes for select topics

-- General Studies 2 : Mostly current related topics asked last time.
+- General Studies 2: Mostly current related topics asked last time.
 So Newspaper reading is vital.
-Relevant topics shall be referred in D.D.Basu: Indian constitution/ Laxmikant.
+Relevant topics shall be referred in Introduction to the Constitution of India, D.D.Basu and Indian Polity by Laxmikant.
 Second ARC fourth report (Ethics in governance) is also good.

 - General Studies 3: Economy: current issues + Institute notes from Pala, XIIth Five year plan report (selective reading).